Grana Padano

-Grana Padano is a cheese originating in the Po river Valley in northern Italy that is similar to Parmigiano Reggiano cheese.
-There are less strict regulations governing its production compared to Parmigiano Reggiano.
-This hard, crumbly-textured cheese is made with unpasteurized cows' milk that is semi-skimmed through a natural creaming process.
-To preserve the authenticity of the manufacturing processes and raw materials used to make this cheese, Grana Padano is registered as Geographical Indication in Italy since 1954 and as a European Union protected designation of origin (PDO) since 1996, and is protected in several other countries based on the Lisbon Agreement and bilateral agreements.
+Grana Padano is an Italian cheese originating in the Po Valley.
+It is similar to Parmesan but with less strict regulations governing its production.
+This hard, crumbly-textured cheese is made with unpasteurized cows' milk that is semi-skimmed.
+To preserve the authenticity of the manufacturing processes and raw materials used to make this cheese, Grana Padano was registered as a denominazione di origine controllata (DOC) in 1955, and as a European Union protected designation of origin (PDO) in 1996.
+Outside of the EU, its name is protected in several other countries based on the Lisbon Agreement and bilateral agreements.

-Origin of the name
+Etymology

-The name comes from the Italian word grana, a reference to the characteristically grainy texture, and the demonym padano, meaning "from Val Padana" (the Po valley).
+The Italian word grana refers to its grainy texture, and the demonym padano means 'from Val Padana' (the Po Valley).

 History

 Grana Padano was developed by monks of Chiaravalle Abbey in the 12th century.
 It can last a long time without spoiling, and is sometimes aged for up to two years.
-It is made in a similar way to the Parmigiano Reggiano of Emilia-Romagna, but over a much wider area and with different regulations and controls.
+It is made in a similar way to the Parmesan of Emilia-Romagna, but over a much wider area and with different regulations and controls.

+It has been traditionally produced in a number of territories throughout the Po Valley, including in Piedmont, Lombardy (excluding parts of Mantua), Veneto (excluding the province of Belluno), Trento, parts of Emilia-Romagna, and some municipalities within the South Tyrol.

 Production process

-Like Parmigiano Reggiano, Grana Padano is a semi-fat hard cheese which is cooked and ripened slowly for at least nine months.
+Like Parmesan, Grana Padano is a semi-fat hard cheese which is cooked and ripened slowly for at least nine months.
 If it passes quality tests, it is fire-branded with the Grana Padano trademark.
 The cows are milked twice a day.
 Milk produced in the evening is skimmed to remove the surface layer of cream and mixed with fresh milk produced in the morning.
 The partly skimmed milk is transferred into copper kettles and coagulated; the resulting curd is cut to produce granules with the size of rice grains, which gives the cheese its characteristic texture, and then warmed to 53–56 C. It is produced year-round, and varies seasonally as well as by year.
-Though similar to Parmigiano Reggiano cheese, the younger Grana Padano cheeses are less crumbly, milder and less complex in flavor than the better-known, longer-aged Parmigiano.
+Although similar to Parmesan cheese, the younger Grana Padano cheeses are less crumbly, milder, and less complex in flavor than the better-known, longer-aged Parmesan.

+It is produced via lactic acid fermentation and a long, slow ripening process lasting 14-16 months.
+The addition of non-starter lactic acid bacteria is affected by the production process, and in turn affect the resulting microbiota that gives the cheese its typical characteristics.
+The production process differs from that of Parmesan in that cattle producing the milk may be fed high-quality silage.
+This "favors the contamination of raw milk by spore-forming clostridia".
+Lysozyme is added to the vats to prevent late blowing (swelling during the ripening process) that may result from butyric fermentation, and is an anti-clostridial agent.

 About 150 factories make Grana Padano in the Po Valley area, and an estimated 76,724 tons of this cheese are manufactured annually.
+About 14.4 kg of milk yield 1 kg of cheese.